GitRealHappy/GitRealHappy.github.io/pages/vip-tickets.md

     <div class="form-group">
       <label for="relationship">
         <strong>Relationship to Organizers or Speakers</strong>
-        <textarea id="relationship" name="relationship" rows="3" placeholder="Describe any connection you have with the organizers, speakers, or previous attendees..."></textarea>
+        <textarea id="relationship" name="relationship" rows="3" placeholder="Describe any connection you have with the organizers, speakers, or other VIP attendees..."></textarea>
       </label>
     </div>